MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     For example, you can assign the following task to the agent:

     ```text
     Fix the credit card validation logging in the ValidateCreditCard method in SecurityValidator.cs.
 Remove or mask the full credit card number in log statements, showing only the last 4 digits if logging is necessary.
 Ensure the validation logic continues to work correctly.
+Update the DisplayKnownVulnerabilities method to reflect that credit card data storage is now secure.
     ```

 1. Monitor the agent's progress.